 Lot Layout and Density.
-Density calculations (See Attachment E- Typical Sections & General Notes) have been based upon subtracting the area of all outlots and private land in the subdivision that will be dedicated to the city as public street right-of-way for Audubon Drive and Grant Avenue.
+Density calculations (See Attachment D - Typical Sections & General Notes) have been based upon subtracting the area of all outlots and private land in the subdivision that will be dedicated to the city as public street right-of-way for Audubon Drive, Leopold Drive and Grant Avenue.
 With this method of subtracting out the area reserved for future development, the net density is 5.09 dwelling units per net acre.
 This exceeds the minimum required net density of 3.75 dwelling units per net acre of the FS-RL Zone.

 Traffic and Street Connections.
-Grant Avenue is being rebuilt this fall as a rural collector street, designed with two travel lanes, curb and gutter, and street lights.
+Grant Avenue was paved last fall as a rural collector street, designed with two travel lanes, curb and gutter, and street lights.
 The cost of Grant Road improvements is shared by the City and three development interests with the aforementioned Assessment District.
-Completion of Grant Avenue road improvements will occur by the end of this fall.
 Site specific access improvements are part of the individual subdivision review and not incorporated into the basic Grant Road improvements.
 This means that individual intersection improvements are the responsibility of each development as they occur.